-Before the case selection for the methodological purpose, I firstly checked the level of populist discourse across countries included in the study which had a significant change in the political narrative over years.
-I found several countries where the populist narrative changed often, however I selected one of them to analyze aiming to understand the why of the phenomena.
-Austria is called as the 'curious case of populism' (Brattberg and Meyerweissflog).
-The Austrian Freedom Party (FPÖ), seems to be the most successful rightwing populist party in

-Europe as it started its populist dynamics before other populist parties in European specter
+Before the case selection for the methodological purpose, I firstly checked the level of populist discourse across the countries included in the study, which had a significant change in the political narrative over the years.
+I found in several countries where the populist narrative changed often, however, I selected one of them to analyze aiming to understand the why of the phenomena.
+Austria is called as the 'curious case of populism' (Brattberg and Meyerweissflog)10.
+The Austrian Freedom Party (FPÖ), seems to be the most successful rightwing populist party in Europe as it started its populist dynamics before other populist parties in European specter (Pelinka, 2002a: 3).
+However, FPÖ faced ups and downs during its political activities.
+It was during the national elections of 2013, when FPÖ achieved 20.5% of the votes under Strache's leadership (2005-2019) (Bundesministerium für Inneres 2013).
+Another reason for choosing Austria is that it provided a suitable environment for undertaking an empirical analysis of the effect/s that corruption, unemployment rate and government expenditures have on the rise of populism.
+As one of the main goal of the thesis it is understood and explain the mechanisms of the empirical findings occurred by the first stage, it seems that Austria is presenting an appropriate choice because it provides the economic and political environment in which to test the plausibility of the first findings.

-&lt;sup>10 source: https://carnegieendowment.org/2017/10/24/austria-is-curious-case-of-populism-pub-73527: last access 14th August 2019.
+10 source: https://carnegieendowment.org/2017/10/24/austria-is-curious-case-of-populism-pub-73527: last access 14th August 2019.